 Wayne also runs Bayside Guide Service, which is an inshore/back bay fishing guide service out Ocean City.

-September has made it here and even though there are still a few months left of good fishing, it is time to schedule for the end of season clean-up/wax before putting your boat away for the winter.
+It is the end of October and even though there is still some good fishing to going on, it is time to schedule for the end of season clean-up/wax before putting your boat away for the winter.

 One thing to keep in mind is that even though the sun isn't as strong over the winter, it is still there.
 And the other elements can even do worse for your finish in the upcoming months.
 Even if stored in dry storage, you'll still have the diesel soot from the forklifts as well as yard dust and bird poop so a good sealer/wax before putting it away is a wise decision so it all cleans off easily in the spring.